jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 The opposite side of system monitoring is sometime you want to generate a load to see how your system responds.
 On modern system that are multi-core with fast memory.
 There is a tool called ```stress``` you can install it via The Ubuntu and Fedora software stores or form the commandline using apt-get and yum/dnf.
 It is also available for the Mac via the Homebrew package manager.
 The command ```stress --cpu 2 --timeout 60```  will cause two processors to max out for 60 seconds.
 You would then be able to see this using an of the above top based commands.
 There are some other ways to generate loads in bash as well located here: [http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326](http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326 "Bash load generator ideas")

-#### ranwhen

-Another interesting project is something called ranwhen.
-It shows a visual representation of ```uptime``` on all your previous reboots.
-This allows you to see in detail the amount of time your system ran for and also the time between restarts.
-This project is written in Python 3 so you need to make sure that Python 3 is installed prior to running it.
-Simply clone the repo via git (may need to install git as well) via ```git clone https://github.com/p-e-w/ranwhen.git```  Once cloned, cd into the ranwhen directory and type ```python3 ranwhen.py```

 #### sar and iostat

 In addition to memory, CPU, and process information.
 You can other commands to measure system I/O. The ```sar``` command - system activity report -- is something that came from the BSD Unixes and was ported over to Linux.
 It is used to sample and report various cumulative statistic counters maintained by the operating system.
 You can take *n* samples at *t* intervals.
 Finally the ```iostat``` command, which in Linux is part of the sysstat package--displays kernel I/O statistics on terminal, device and cpu operations.
 A common word for this is I/O measurement or throughput.
 These reports can then be used to change system configurations to better balance the input/output load between physical disks.